-Ground safety related events involves Swiss registered aircraft but also foreign registered aircraft on Swiss aerodromes.
-Predominately ground safety incidents occur within the domain of commercial aviation.
-In the last five years, there were no fatalities caused by a ground safety related event in Switzerland.
-None of the less, ground near collision events are also monitored in order to prevent a possible ground collision.
+tion.
+In the last five years, there were no fatalities caused by a ground damage related event in Switzerland.
+None of the less, ground near collision events are also monitored in order to prevent possible ground collision.

-- Aircraft ground operations: - Incorrect presence of aircraft on the aerodrome surface other than the runway in use for landing or take off - Aerodrome ground operations: - Incorrect presence of person, vehicle or equipment on the aerodrome surface other than the runway in use for landing or take off - Aerodrome ground handling operations: - Aircraft outside the operational mass and balance envelope - o Incorrect loading, fuelling, servicing or de-icing of aircraft
+- Aircraft ground operations: - Incorrect presence of aircraft on the aerodrome surface other than the runway in use for landing or take off - Aerodrome ground operations: - Incorrect presence of person, vehicle or equipment on the aerodrome surface other than the runway in use for landing or take off - Ground handling operations: - Incorrect ground handling procedure or operation leading to damage during servicing